 If you can see on the left the old cane I had let remain on the plant is tied up to the left side of the arbor.
-These will also put out lateral canes but most importantly they will do so at the top, producing flowers so I will have roses from top to bottom on this rose come Summer.
+These will also put out lateral canes but at the top.
+Producing flowers so I will have roses from top to bottom on this arbor.

 Some struggle with diseases and pests.
 I don’t have those issues so I don’t get too up in arms over picking up every leaf.
 But you may have to in your area.

 I have a pretty thick layer of pine straw mulch around the base so I just top that off with some chicken manure.
 It is fresh from the pen but I don’t worry about burning my plants.

 When I pruned back the red rose, which is called Tess of the d’Ubervilles by David Austin roses, I realized it was planted far enough away from the arbor that I can just trim it back to a bush or I can pillar it. (want to know how to pillar a rose?
 CLICK HERE)

 Instead of Tess climbing this side of the arbor I can plant the Eden rose I started this past Summer by Air Layering it.
 I can’t wait to see both sides of this arbor covered with all pink roses next June!

-Here is is planted all snug up to the arbor, it is small but come next Spring this baby will shoot out tons of new canes and be gorgeous.
+Here is is planted all snug up to the arbor.
+It is small but come next Spring this rose will shoot out tons of new canes and be gorgeous.

 Please PIN And Share